 The Master's Thesis Playbook

-I'm working with several Master's Degree students currently---some in Architectural Engineering and some in American Studies.
-I'm frequently the 3rd or 4th member on a student's committee, so I have the luxury of staying out of 'the weeds' and looking at these projects from a big-picture point of view.
-Here's my approach to Master's theses as a faculty advisor.
+I’m working with several Master's Degree students currently—some in Architectural Engineering and some in American Studies.
+I’m frequently the third or fourth member on a student’s committee, so I have the luxury of staying out of ‘the weeds’ and looking at these projects from a big-picture point of view.
+Here’s my approach to Master’s theses as a faculty advisor.
 I think this is probably useful for students in a variety of disciplines.

 Second, I want to know about Approach.
 You must have a specific plan for answering your Big Question.
 (And you shouldn't know the answers in advance.)
 Do you have the right tools to get reliable data?
 Are you sure your assumptions are valid?
 Are you aware of previous similar work that you’re building upon?
 Are you going to be able to reach significant conclusions and speak with authority?